Pooling and Sharing

 How do these figures compare to GERS?

 The Scottish Government's annual Government Expenditure and Revenue Scotland (GERS) publication uses the same underlying CRA expenditure data from HM Treasury for approximately 90% of public spending.
-The two sources produce broadly consistent results at the deficit-per-head level:
+The two sources produce broadly consistent results at the deficit-per-head level across the most recent years:

 Metric (2022-23) ONS CRA GERS